 It is important for parents to help their children take responsibility for protecting themselves and protecting each other.
 HIV can be transmitted through blood and certain bodily fluids (semen, vaginal fluids, and breast milk).
 Since there is a small chance that infected blood on a toothbrush or razor could infect someone else, it is best not to share these items.
 You can teach your child what to do if they cut themselves and how to dispose of their used bandages and other items.

-Those who need to know about your child's status are the people involved in their care, such as nurses, physicians (including the pediatrician and dentist), and social workers.
-You will also need to decide when is the best time to tell your child about his or her HIV (see TWP sheet "Talking with Your Children about Your HIV Status or Your Children's Status").
-It should certainly be before they become sexually active.
-It may be very helpful to get support from your health care providers or local AIDS service organization as you decide who to tell.
+Those who need to know about your child's status are the people involved in their care, such as nurses, pediatricians, dentists, and social workers.
+It may be helpful to get support from your health care providers or local AIDS service organization as you decide whom to tell.
+While it is for you to decide when is the best time to tell your child about his or her HIV (see our article, "Talking with Your Children about Your HIV Status or Your Children's Status"), it is very important to tell your child before she or he becomes sexually active.

 Any childhood illness can be hard for parents as well as for their kids.
-As a parent, you might find yourself wishing that you could be sick instead of your child.
+As a parent, you might find yourself wishing that you could take the sickness away from your child.
 You may feel upset because the medication that you need to give your child causes him or her distress.
 You may feel helpless when there is not a good way to explain the situation to your child.
 Remember that these are normal experiences and feelings for any parent.

-It is as important to take care of yourself as it is to take care of your HIV+ child.
+It is as important to take care of yourself as it is to take care of your child living with HIV.
 Here are some tips: